-After college, I had NO CLUE how much money I would need every month to feed myself.
+After college, I had NO CLUE what a food budget was and how much money I would need every month to feed myself.

-Money scared me.
-I was scared to look at my credit card statements and really look at where my money went.
-But when I did, I realized that money isn’t something to fear; we can control it and tell it where to go.
+When you’re new to it, handling your money feels intimidating and scary.
+I was afraid to look at my credit card statements and figure out where the money was going.
+When I finally did, I realized that money isn’t something to fear; we can control where it goes.
 That’s essentially what a budget does!

-At 22, it was clear where I had to cut back on spending: bar hopping, taxis, clothes and food.
-That’s when I got into meal prep and kept track of my grocery budget.
+I was 22 when I started thinking about budgeting, and it was clear where I had to cut back on spending: bar hopping, taxis, clothes and food.
+That’s when I first got into meal prep and started keeping track of my grocery budget.

-Unlike fixed expenses like rent, utilities and Netflix, a food budget is hard to nail down.
+Unlike fixed expenses — rent, utilities, Netflix — a food budget is hard to nail down.

 Think about all the factors: